What a sad, strange bit of news to hear that Nick Kamen has died at the age of just 59.

-You could argue that the album is the most complete work by all participants.
-Recorded at Soho’s Trident Studios, One Of A Kind was released on the cusp of the 1980s and pointed forward to where all the participants’ music would take them in the new decade.
+You could argue that the album is the most complete work by all of the participants.
+Recorded at Soho’s Trident Studios, One Of A Kind was released on the cusp of the 1980s and pointed to where all the four members’ music would take them in the new decade.

-There’s no quantizing here – it’s music that breathes (check out the ‘bendy’ time on ‘Hells Bells’, ‘Travels’ and the title track) played by empathetic, listening, virtuoso musicians.
+There’s no quantizing here – it’s music that breathes (check out the ‘bendy’ time on ‘Hells Bells’, ‘Travels’ and the title track) played by empathetic, truly virtuosic musicians.

-But is it rock, jazz or fusion?
+But is it rock, jazz, prog or fusion?
 Who knows, but it’s some of the greatest British instrumental music of all time.

 Bruford stuns with one of the tightest drum sounds on record – whipcrack snare, cutting Rototoms – with great phrasing and ideas, some fantastic tuned percussion (marimba, xylophone) and excellent compositions.
 Bassist Jeff Berlin is an astonishing talent – logical, inventive, technically perfect but never boring.

-For his part, Allan was by all accounts rather unhappy during the recording, but delivers brilliant, moving solos, particularly on ‘Travels’ and ‘Sahara Of Snow Part 2’, and contributes the excellent composition ‘The Abingdon Chasp’, apparently named for a beloved brand of real ale.
+For his part, Allan was by all accounts rather unhappy during the recording, but delivers brilliant, moving solos, particularly on ‘Travels’ and ‘Sahara Of Snow Part 2’.
+He also contributes the excellent composition ‘The Abingdon Chasp’, apparently named for a beloved brand of real ale.

-Then there’s the brilliance of ‘Fainting In Coils’ complete with the ‘Alice In Wonderland’ excerpts and some tricky time signatures which sound completely natural in Bruford’s hands.
+Then there’s the resplendent ‘Fainting In Coils’, complete with the ‘Alice In Wonderland’ excerpts and tricky time signature which sounds completely natural in Bruford’s hands.

 But how does the new remix sound?
-First, the good news: the title track, ‘Fainting In Coils’ and ‘Hells Bells’ sounds incredible, like hearing them for the first time.
+First, the good news: the title track, ‘Fainting In Coils’ and ‘Hells Bells’ sound fresh and thrilling; it’s like hearing them for the first time.

-But now the bad news: ‘Travels With Myself’ inserts some new Stewart solo licks, inaccurately mutes some of his synth pads and then inexplicably mixes his acoustic piano way down and drenches it in muddy reverb (though Holdsworth’s comping is brought forward in the mix).
+But now the bad news: ‘Travels’ inserts some new Stewart solo licks, inaccurately mutes some of his synth pads and then inexplicably mixes his acoustic piano way down and drenches it in muddy reverb (though Holdsworth’s comping is brought forward in the mix).

-Then there’s ‘Five G’ – it’s mixed totally dry, with all reverb removed, again with Stewart’s keys too low in the mix and Berlin’s bass too high and too ‘middly’.
+Then there’s ‘Five G’ – it’s mixed totally dry, with all reverb removed, again with Stewart’s keys too low and Berlin’s bass too high and too ‘middly’.

 And the packaging?
 Sid Smith’s liner notes are excellent, with some lovely, previously-unpublished photos from rehearsal rooms and pub gardens (both in Kingston, Surrey!).